 iii.
 After five years through ten years;

 iv.
-After ten years (including items without a maturity date which are either not payable on demand or not in good standing).
+After ten years through twenty years.

+v.
+Over 20 Years.

 SSAP No. 41—Surplus Notes – Delete remaining reference to “CRP designations”

 Capital or surplus notes shall be valued in accordance with paragraph 11.
 Pursuant to that paragraph, the value is determined by NAIC designations.
 The Purposes and Procedures Manual of the NAIC Investment Analysis Office provides guidance in determining the NAIC designation for these investments.